EmmanuelOwusu/EmmanuelOwusu.github.io/_pages/cv.md

   * Volunteer for distributing vaccines for Children under six years.

 * Volunteer at Thirty-seventh International Conference on Machine Learning (ICML 2020).

+  * Aided in organizing the paper review session.

 * Volunteer at Next Einstein Forum (NEF)